Catholic NJ High School Pair In Profane, Racist BLM Tweet Draw Wrath, Shake Community

 WARNING: The tweet, from @actuallydisgust, includes profanity and racist comments: https://twitter.com/i/status/1361757453688459264

-Several sources confirmed that a parent of one of the girls is a teacher at IHA, which is on spring break.
+Several sources confirmed that the mother of one of the girls is a teacher at IHA and the father a police officer.

 Both students have been suspended pending the outcome of an investigation – monitored by the Archdiocese of Newark -- that could lead to an extension of the suspension or expulsion, under specific school criteria.